 Overview

 The Art & Law Program is a seminar-colloquium focusing on the study of visual culture and law, with a particular emphasis on how the discourses and practices of law and visual culture impact each other, self-governance, history, and culture.
-At its core, the Program focuses on providing fellows with critical thinking and problem-solving skills.
+At its core, the Program focuses on providing fellows with critical thinking and problem-solving skills, while encouraging the fellows to go on to teach their understanding of art and the law.

 The Program consists of a nonpartisan community that aims to attract individuals in the creative areas of visual art, architecture, criticism, music, art history, writing, curating, and film.
 This list is non-exclusive.
 Artists with non-traditional cultural practices are especially encouraged to apply, as are cultural producers interested in the cultural effects of law.